 That’s why, if you could only find 1 hour in a whole week to pick up your guitar, that hour should be used to have a lesson, not to practice.

-You then get way more out of your time and money, and don’t spend one second doing things incorrectly or furthering hammering in bad habit unsupervised.
+You then get way more out of your time and money and don’t spend one second doing things incorrectly or furthering hammering in bad habits unsupervised.

 “I Need To Take A Break: The Counterproductive Excuse.”